Skip to content

 How does Point-in-time restore differ from Windows System Restore?

-Point-in-time restore is a more modern, comprehensive recovery tool.
-While legacy System Restore focuses mainly on registry and system files, Point-in-time restore captures a broader system state.
-It is designed for faster, more reliable recovery from recent system-wide issues within a strict 72-hour window.
+Point-in-time restore is a modern, comprehensive recovery utility.
+Legacy System Restore targets the registry and core operating system files primarily, whereas Point-in-time restore captures a broader system state.
+Recovery handles recent system-wide issues efficiently within a strict 72-hour operational window.

 What are the storage implications of enabling Point-in-time restore?